PacoReinaCampo/MPSoC-DV/certification/tex/additional_considerations/chapters/chapter1.md

-# Use of Previously Developed Hardware
+# USE OF PREVIOUSLY DEVELOPED HARDWARE

 **Description**: The use of previously developed hardware refers to the practice of incorporating existing hardware designs, components, or modules into new hardware projects.